joshbegley/nyt-latest/README.md

-**Phillies call their shot and get their closer, acquiring Jhoan Durán from Twins**\
+**Phillies call their shot and get their closer, acquiring Jhoan Duran from Twins**\
-`Twins get young starter Mick Abel and teenage catching prospect Eduardo Tait.`\
+`The prospect cost was substantial, with starter Mick Abel, 23, and catching prospect Eduardo Tait, 18, going to the Twins.`\
 https://nytimes.com/athletic/6526053/2025/07/30/phillies-jhoan-duran-trade-twins/

 **Colorado Dentist Gets Life Without Parole in Wife’s Poisoning Murder**\